Understanding Plagiarism and Contract Cheating

 What is Contract Cheating?

 Contract cheating (sometimes called ‘ghost-writing’) is a type of plagiarism when a student gets someone else to write an assessment or assignment which they then submit as their own work.
+This includes using Generative Artificial Intelligence (GenAI) services like ChatGPT.

 It can involve paying a fee to a third party, but it doesn’t have to.
 Specifically, it doesn’t matter if: